 If you make sure to measure expectations, you won’t ever have to bite off more than you can chew.
 It’s your best defense against feeling like you have to say “yes” to everything.

 Make An Effort to Understand Your Client

 When you first sign on a client, it’s important to invest time and energy in learning about their business.

-Agencies don’t grasp their clients’ business
+- The digital marketing agency doesn’t grasp their clients’ business

-Agencies don’t learn about their clients’ customers
+- Or, The digital marketing agency doesn’t learn about their clients’ customers

 These are issues that need addressing.
 Period.